sylvain-floury/adk-java-maven-template/README.md

 ---

 > [!NOTE]
-> This template project is not an official Google Project
+> This template project is not an official Google project